North Alabama Lions women's basketball

 The North Alabama Lions women's basketball team represents University of North Alabama in Florence, Alabama, United States.
-The school's team currently competes in the Gulf South Conference.
-In 2018, they joined the ASUN Conference in all sports, including women's basketball.
+The school's team formerly competed in the Gulf South Conference.
+In 2026, they joined the rebranded United Athletic Conference.

 History

 The women's basketball program began at the University of North Alabama in the late 1960s as part of the physical education department, but has grown into a nationally respected program that has made four trips to the NCAA Division II national tournament since 1984.
 Initially competing against other schools in competitions known as extramurals, the UNA women's basketball began competing under the Association for Intercollegiate Athletics for Women (AIAW) in 1975, with Susan Phillips as head coach.
 Phillips coached the Lions from 1975 to 1977 and was followed for one year by Sharron Perkins.

 Then, in 1978, the Lions made their first move to regional and national prominence with the hiring of Gary Elliott as head coach.
 Over the next four seasons, Elliott compiled a 75–42 record that included the 1979–80 Alabama Association of Intercollegiate Athletics for Women (AAIAW) State Championship and the 1981–82 AAIAW Northern Division championship.
 Those years also produced the school's first women's basketball All-American in Wanda Beckham, who was a second-team AIAW selection in 1980.

 Major change came in 1982 when women's sports were included for the first time as championships under both the Gulf South Conference and the NCAA.
 It was also the year that Wayne Byrd was hired to succeed Elliott as the fourth women's basketball coach in school history.
 Byrd directed the UNA women's program for the next 16 years, winning 232 games while leading the Lions to one Gulf South Conference championship and four NCAA Division II regionals.

 The UNA women's basketball program received its first NCAA Division II Top 20 ranking on January 16, 1984, when the Lions debuted in the poll at No. 20.
 The 1983–84 Lions were ranked in the Top 20 for eight straight weeks and advanced to the championship game of the Division II South Regional.
 In 1993–94, Byrd led the Lions an NCAA South Regional championship and a third-place finish at the Division II Elite Eight in Fargo, N.D.
 The Wayne Byrd era at UNA also included three All-Americans, with LaConger Cohran and Brenda Mayes earning national awards in 1985, and Serita Gauldin becoming the school's first, first-team All-America pick in women's basketball in 1998.
 In 1997–98, UNA guard Becky Mauck led the NCAA Division II in both free throw percentage and three-point field goal percentage, becoming the first player in Division II women's basketball history to lead the nation in two shooting categories in the same season.
 Mauck also established an NCAA Division II National Record for three-point percentage in a season at 56.25.